It’s official: I’m an Elder. Deep gratitude to Sage-ing International for a profound year-long program to become a Certified Sage-ing Leader.

 I am blogging excerpts on Medium at https://medium.com/@conniezweig

-A new interview about the Shadow and meditation on SpiritMatters podcast:
+A podcast about the Shadow and meditation on SpiritMatters:

 Check out my Interview about Ram Dass’s new book with co-author Mirabai Bush: Walking Each Other Home